XIMA87/XIMA87/README.md

 <h3>About me</h3>

-Systems Analysis and Development student (PUC-MINAS) and passionate about games, miniatures and origami.
+Systems Analysis and Development student (PUC-MINAS) and passionate about origami, games, miniatures, Star Wars, D&D and Geek culture in general.

 I have a team work mind and i find it easy to work in a group.
 I'm also good with logistics, resources and people management.